Intermodalics/pickit-docs/docs/documentation/detection/bags/index.rst

 ====

 The Pickit Bags engine was designed for depalletizing bags, disposed in a pattern.
-This engine supports a variety  bag patterns, and is able to distinguish full from incomplete layers.
+Supporting a variety of bag patterns, this engine allows automating the hard and non-ergonomic task of picking heavy bags from a pallet.

 .. image:: /assets/images/Documentation/bags_5bag_brownbags.gif

 .. toctree::
     :maxdepth: 1